raspberrypilearning/surprise-animation/en/step_1.md

 --- task ---

 Play with these example projects to get ideas.
-Think about what your story might be, and explore these example projects to get more ideas:
+Think about what your animation might be, and explore these example projects to get more ideas:

 ⭐ Share your finished Surprise animation project for a chance of it being featured here.